The before-after transformations of hair transplant surgeries look fantastic.

 Norman Orentreich was the pioneer of modern hair transplant surgeries.

-While studying at NYU’s Dermatology Department in the late 1940s, Orentreich focused his work towards balding, male pattern baldness to be specific.
+While studying at NYU’s Dermatology Department in the late 1940s, Orentreich focused his work on balding, male pattern baldness to be specific.

 After small experimentations, Orentreich discovered the concept of recipient and donor dominance and realized that a hair transplant where the hair from the safe donor area was distributed towards the bald areas was possible.

-He coined the term “donor dominance” during these years, referring to an individual hair taken from an area immune to the effects of DHT still being resistant to DHT after being implanted into a place that was highly sensitive to DHT.
+He coined the term “donor dominance” during these years, referring to an individual hair taken from an area more resistant to the effects of DHT still remaining as resistant to DHT after being implanted into a place that was highly sensitive to DHT.

 Orentreich performed his first hair transplant operation in 1952 on a male patient with AGA, which was followed by hundreds and then thousands of patients with the same condition.